It causes a ton of administrative hassle. You constantly have to be on the lookout for replacements. Oh yeah, and it’s extremely expensive.

 The best part: with 175 employees, Solstice Mobile is a perfect example of a small business using the same employee retention methods as tech-giants like Facebook and Google to phenomenal success.
 Pay raises might not be the most traditionally reliable employee retention strategy, but thinking creatively and building a compensation system that works for your industry (and more importantly) your employees can have an enormous impact.

-Employee Retention Idea #4 – REI’s Cooperative Company Culture Retains Employees
+Creative Employee Retention Idea #4 – REI’s Cooperative Company Culture Retains Employees

 REI’s company culture is all about working together.
 REI is a cooperative, and it’s the dedication to this spirit of cooperation that sets REI’s company culture apart.